 - Excellent ventilation

-- Separate inner tent can be used alone or left at home
+- A separate inner tent can be used alone or left at home

 - Three-panel vestibule provides more interior volume and better livability